geopython/pygeoapi/docs/source/data-publishing/ogcapi-tiles.rst

 pygeoapi can publish tiles from local or remote data sources (including cloud object storage).
 To integrate tiles from a local data source, it is assumed that a directory tree of static tiles has been created on disk.
-Example of tile generation software include (but are not limited to):
+Examples of tile generation software include (but are not limited to):

 - `MapProxy`_